 But Americans don’t do that, or anything close to that.

-According to recent Federal Reserve data, the U.S. personal savings rate has plummeted to just a hair above an all-time low of around 2.5 to 3%.
+According to recent Federal Reserve data, the U.S. personal savings rate has plummeted to just a hair above an all-time low of around 2.4%.

 But it’s particularly alarming to see personal savings rates this low right now, given that the last (and only) time it had previously reached these depths was just before the Great Recession, in 2008.
 And it’s even more alarming that it’s at these depths during a time when we just reached the highest median household income level in history.